 "They're trusting you to take care of their babies," Sweet says.
 "It doesn't matter if they're two or three when they first start to school, or they are out of the program at the high school.
 They're still their babies.
 They still want them to be protected, and that's my job."

 Schools around the country will recognize School Bus Safety Week Oct.
-16-20, celebrating the theme: "# Stop on Red!"
+22-26, celebrating the theme: "My Driver - My Safety Hero!"

 CSEA is a leader in advocating for student transportation safety in California, including sponsoring the 1968 law that requires all buses to carry the "Stop when Red Lights Flash" sign.
 Studies have proven that the most dangerous part of the school bus ride for children is when they get on and off the bus.
 Remember to pay close attention to school buses when you see them driving on the street and teach children how to be safe when boarding and exiting the bus.